 Laboratory of Electrophiles And Genome Operation (LEAGO)

 We innovate original chemical biology technologies and apply them to understand biochemistry and cell biology of electrophile signaling pathways and molecular regulation of electrophile-responsive proteins of importance in human pathophysiology.
 In a parallel program distinct from electrophile signaling, we study proteins and pathways involved in mammalian genome maintenance, including the mechanisms of anticancer agents in clinical use that tap into DNA biogenesis.

 - Molecular and Cell Biology

-We are exploiting T-REX, the target-specific redox perturbation platform that our lab has recently developed, to deconstruct individual oxidative and electrophilic signaling events in living systems, specifically, cultured mammalian cells, zebrafish, and C. elegans.
+We are exploiting T-REX target-specific electrophile delivery and G-REX direct profiling platforms that our lab has recently developed, to deconstruct individual electrophilic signaling events in living systems, specifically, cultured animal cells, larval zebrafish, and C. elegans.

 Fang & Fu et al., J Am Chem Soc (2013) 135 14496

 Parvez & Fu et al., J Am Chem Soc (2015) 137 10

 Lin et al., J Am Chem Soc (2015) 137 6232

 Long et al., J Am Chem Soc (2016) 138 3610 – Selected by the JACS Editors as a JACS SpotsLight Article

 Parvez & Long et al., Nature Protocols (2016) 11 2328